Protecting one’s credit while in the criminal justice system

 Protect one’s credit

-In response, today, we are releasing our .
+In response, today, we are releasing our identity theft and fraud protection tips for individuals in the criminal justice system .
 This tip sheet can help currently and recently incarcerated consumers protect their credit files and help eliminate unnecessary barriers to a successful transition to jobs or housing after these individuals serve their sentence.
 Initiating a security freeze or fraud alert on one’s credit file prior to or while they are incarcerated can help protect them from financial harms and is one way to get a fresh start upon release.

 - Security freeze: If a person wants to prohibit the release of their credit file to potential new lenders, they may want a security freeze.
 The security freeze will stop these lenders from accessing their credit file, which would prevent them and others from opening new credit accounts in their name.
 Requirements and fees to set up a security freeze vary from state to state.